Last updated: May, 2026

 OpenStack is a free, open-source cloud computing solution deployed as an Infrastructure-as-a-Service in public and private clouds.
 The tool helps users manage computing tasks and optimize storage and networking resources through APIs.
 Additionally, its functionality extends to fault, identity, and service management, all managed by three interfaces: web-based dashboard, command-line tools, and RESTful web services.

-CloudCheckr, a part of Spot by NetApp, is an end-to-end cloud management platform mostly used by large enterprises and managed service providers (MSPs).
+CloudCheckr, now a part of Flexera, is an end-to-end cloud management platform mostly used by large enterprises and managed service providers (MSPs).
 It enables companies to seamlessly manage and reduce cloud costs, optimize resources, improve governance, and scale multi-cloud environments within a single platform.
 Additionally, it offers more visibility and analytic tools for cloud spend as well as automation capabilities.

 15. Rubrik